airoldilab/sgd/README.md

 ```
 It estimate parameters for a given data set and model using stochastic gradient
 descent.
 The optional arguments `model.control` and `sgd.control` specify
-attributes about the model and stochastic gradient method respectively.
+attributes about the model and stochastic gradient method.
+Taking advantage of
+the bigmemory package, sgd also operates on data sets which are too large to fit
+in RAM as well as streaming data.

 Example of large-scale linear regression:
 ```{R}